solyarisoftware/blomming_api/README.md

 ### SELL Services applications

-- product catalogs data exchange between blomming database and thir party CMS (content management system).
+- product catalogs data exchange between blomming database and third party CMS (content management system).
 So you can quickly elaborate shop items data (add, remove, update, delete) with  batch procedures operating on huge amount of data.
 As proof of concept I wrote a script to export shop items into a CSV (comma separated values) file (see in examples the script: `shop_items_dump_csv.rb`).
-- real-time shop orders management, by example polling incoming orders status to dispatch "new order" messages to seller.
+- real-time shop orders management, by example notifying "new orders" messages to seller (polling incoming orders status every X seconds), dispatching SMS alerts, or forward well formatted e-mails to shop manager.
-- real-time shop items management, by example updating with creativity items attributes in a shop and doing crazy marketing behaviours, like a time-scheduled (or random periods) price "sauvage" discount policy (on certain collection of a shop items)!
+- real-time shop items management, by example updating with creativity items attributes in a shop and doing crazy marketing behaviours, like a time-scheduled (or random periods) price "sauvage" discount policy (on certain collection of a shop items)!- etc. etc.
-- etc. etc.

 ## Release Notes

 IMPORTANT:

-Blomming_api gem (and usage examples in this github project) are now in a "prerelease" phase; many todo tasks need to be completed (I'll publish a more stable release by January 2014).
+Blomming_api gem (and usage examples in this github project) are now in a "prerelease" phase; many todo tasks need to be completed in synch to Blomming Server API updates (February 2014).

+### v.0.6.0
+- Prerelease: 02 February 2014
+- Added draft application example "SMS Order notifier"!

-### v.0.5.1
+### v.0.5.2
-- Prerelease: 19 January 2014
+- Prerelease: 20 January 2014
+- timestamp conversions helpers added (iso8601 to local time).
 - "Sections" (Sell endpoints), added.
 - *Tags* add/remove (Sell endpoints) fixed.
 - *Shipping Profiles* (Sell endpoints) fixed, but must be verified with blomming tech team.